 During the first two years of this Doctor’s run I investigated the DNA and genealogy trails, and reconciled myself to the genetic presence of a biodude 20-some years dead.

 With 2021, it became clear that the presence of four half-siblings living in southern US states was going to be “thanks we’d rather not know you.”
-I tend, now, to my own restless soul: trying to reason pieces of stories into a narrative to understand the secret both of my parents created; taking comfort in knowing that my Alexanders, the elders who had joined Mom and Pops in raising me – Gram, Grumpy, Puzzy, Dave, Edna – had only known me as their Alexander; and, like this Doctor, recognising my own fam in the intergenerational quartet who hold me up in kinships of friendship and love, webs of discovery and creativity, and regular doses of personal and cultural engagement.
+I tend, now, to my own restless soul: trying to reason pieces of stories into a narrative to understand the secret both of my parents created.
+I take comfort in knowing that my Alexanders, the elders who had joined Mom and Pops in raising me – Gram, Grumpy, Puzzy, Dave, Edna – had known me as their Alexander.
+And, like Doctor 13 – whose regeneration number matched Gram’s birthdate, I recognise my own fam in the intergenerational quartet who now hold me up in a kinship of friendship and love, value questioning and connecting, discovery and creativity, and who proved regular doses of social, personal, and cultural engagement.
 Drawing on the counsel the Doctor’s Ryan, we act from knowing that:

 Things change all the time, and they should, cos they have to.
 Same with people.
 Sometimes we get a bit scared,